Quick Fix "SSD Not Showing up" in Windows 10 without Data Loss

 Solution: Unhide Partition

 When right clicking on the target partition in Disk Management, there are only two options, "Delete Volume" and "Help", so this tool is not allowed to show hidden partition.
-In this case, you also can ask MiniTool Partition Wizard for help.
+In this case, you can also ask MiniTool Partition Wizard for help.
+Here its Free Edition can do this work.

 Step 1: Right click on the target drive to select "Unhide Partition" feature.
-Or click this feature from "Operations" menu.
+Or click this feature from "Partition Management" menu after selecting the target partition.

 Step 2: Then you need to assign a drive letter for this partition.